nasa-jpl/mbl_mars/README.md

 To run the MbL pipeline you need to:
 - provide ortho-projected maps and query observations data generated in [MARTIAN](https://github.com/nasa-jpl/martian)
 - download the [weights](link/to/external/folder/containing/models/weights) folder including the trained models of the observation-to-map matchers, and place it in `~/mbl_mars`.
+It contains the following:
+    - `weights/loftr/V1/geo`: the Geo-LoFTR model trained on MARTIAN data with HiRISE-like maps (0.25 m/pixel resolution).
-The weights for the Geo-LoFTR and LoFTR models trained MARTIAN data can be found at  `weights/loftr/V1`.
-The weights folder contains also the off-the-shelf LoFTR model, `weights/loftr/pretrained/outdoor_ds.ckpt`, trained on the MegaDepth dataset (refer to the LoFTR [git repo](https://zju3dv.github.io/loftr/) for further details).
+    - `weights/loftr/V1/finetuned`: the original LoFTR model fine-tuned on MARTIAN data.
+    - `weights/loftr/pretrained`:  the off-the-shelf LoFTR model trained on the MegaDepth dataset (refer to the LoFTR [git repo](https://zju3dv.github.io/loftr/) for further details).
+    - `weights/loftr/geo_ctx` (experimental): the Geo-LoFTR model fine-tuned on MARTIAN data with CTX-like maps (6 m/pixel resolution).

 ## Getting started